tomzhang255/AC215_HiSolver/src/data-labeling/README.md

 - Go to Settings for this labeling project -> `Cloud Storage`
 - Click `Sync Storage` for both the source and target

+4. Quit the CLI by typing `exit` within the container shell prompt.

-4. Stop the Label Studio container along with quitting the CLI shell
+5. Stop the Label Studio container:

 ```shell
 docker stop hisolver-data-label-studio